rffscghg/MimiIWG.jl/README.md

 - `USG4`: "MiniCAM Base"
 - `USG5`: "5th Scenario"

 The first four scenarios were based on an Energy Modeling Forum (EMF 22), and the 5th scenario was constructed to represent a future where CO2 concentration in the atmosphere stays below 550ppm.
-The original EMF scenarios only extended to the year 2100, so in order to run the models out to 2300, the IWG had to use the following assumptions to extend these scenarios:
+The original EMF scenarios only extended to the year 2100, so in order to run the models out to 2300, the IWG employed the following assumptions to extend these scenarios:
 - Population growth rate declines linearly, reaching zero in the year 2200
 - GDP per capita growth rate declines linearly, reaching zero in the year 2300
 - The decline in the fossil and industrial carbon intensity (CO2/GDP) growth rate over 2090-2100 is maintained from 2100 through 2300